mattermost/docs/source/onboard/ad-ldap-groups-synchronization.rst

 Alternatively, you can use the mmctl tools to set the team to be managed by groups:

 1. Ensure there is at least one group already associated to the team.
 You can view and add default teams to a group via **System Console > User Management > Groups > Group Configuration**.
-Please see more information on adding default teams and channels `here </onboard/ad-ldap-groups-synchronization.html#adding-default-teams-or-channels-for-the-group>`__.
-Additionally, you can use the mmctl to confirm if there is already a group associated to the team by running the `mmctl group team list </manage/mmctl-command-line-tool.html#mmctl-group-team-list>`__ command.
+Please see more information on adding default teams and channels :ref:`here <onboard/ad-ldap-groups-synchronization:add default teams or channels for the group>`.
+Additionally, you can use the mmctl to confirm if there is already a group associated to the team by running the :ref:`mmctl group team list <manage/mmctl-command-line-tool:mmctl group team list>` command.
 2. Ensure **Team Settings > General > Allow any user with an account on this server to join this team** is set to **No**.
-3. Convert the team to have its membership managed by synchronized groups by running the `mmctl group team enable </manage/mmctl-command-line-tool.html#mmctl-group-team-enable>`__ command.
+3. Convert the team to have its membership managed by synchronized groups by running the :ref:`mmctl group team enable <manage/mmctl-command-line-tool:mmctl group team enable>` command.

 To manage membership of a private channel with synchronized groups: